kpuka/SIMAH/_portfolio/7 Risk Difference, Relative Risk, and Odds Ratio.md

 If the RR is less than 1, (for example RR = 0.256), can indicate that the risk of disease in Group A is 74.4% ([1.00 - 0.256] x 100%) lower, relative to group B.

-RR of 1.0 indicates no association.
-If the 95% Confidence Interval (CI) of the RR does not include the value of 1, this indicates that the difference between groups is statistically significant at p<.05.
+**RR of 1.0 indicates no association**.
+If the 95% Confidence Interval (CI) of the RR does **not** include the value of 1, this indicates that the difference between groups is statistically significant at p<.05.